mdu02/gci-OSGeo-GeoForAllMap/README.md

 I used a [tool online](http://www.convertcsv.com/csv-to-geojson.htm) to convert the data to the required geoJSON used by leaflet, then removed the wrapping around the array of geographical features within.
 This stripped file is available in the repo.

 HTML: I wrote a very basic HTML webpage, with just one div and no CSS.
-It uses the leaflet and jQuery for its content.
+It uses the leaflet and jQuery libraries for its dynamic content.

 JS: Used jQuery to GET the .json file from the repo.
 Used the coordinates and organization name attributes in the .json file to create the map, with the Leaflet library.